 Who should buy a Term Insurance Policy?

 Anyone with financial dependents should buy a Term Insurance Policy.
-This includes young professionals with dependent parents, married couples, parents, business people and self-employed, SIP investors, and in some cases, even retirees.
+This includes married couples, parents, business people and self-employed, SIP investors, young professionals with dependent parents, and in some cases, even retirees.

 Hence, individuals who derive any of the three significant benefits associated with term insurance should consider buying such policies.
 The three significant benefits are – life protection, tax-saving and affordable premiums.

 - Working Women: The women of today are on an equal footing with men, whether it be managing their finances or providing for their family.
 Today, a family is as dependent on the woman’s income as it is on the man’s.
 This dependency brings with it the need to financially secure your loved ones in case something happens to you.
 A Term Insurance plan assures that your parents/spouse/children are financially secured even in your absence.
 It ensures that your family does not have to compromise on their lifestyle and can continue with the goals you set for them.
-The term insurance cover amount also helps to take care of any outstanding liabilities like home loan, auto loan, education loan etc. Not only this, but some term insurance plans also come with the added benefit of a critical illness^ cover that provides a payout if you are diagnosed with a serious illness like breast or cervical cancer.
+The term insurance cover amount also helps to take care of any outstanding liabilities like home loan, auto loan, education loan, and more.
+Not only this, but some term insurance plans also come with the added benefit of a critical illness^ cover that provides a payout if you are diagnosed with a serious illness like breast or cervical cancer.

 - Young Professionals: Young professionals are just starting their careers.
 Many of them are not yet married and have no financial dependents.
 However this is likely to change in the future as they get married or support their parents/relatives.
 Such individuals should buy term insurance now rather than wait.
 This is because once a policy is purchased, the premiums stay the same throughout an individual’s life.
-On the other hand waiting to buy term insurance in the future can force customers to pay higher premiums because term insurance premiums rise with age.
+On the other hand waiting to buy term insurance in the future can force customers to pay higher premiums because term insurance premiums incease with age.

-- Taxpayers: Term Insurance premiums paid are allowed as a deduction from taxable income under Section 80C of the Income Tax Act, 1961^^.
-The term insurance payouts on maturity are also exempt from tax subject to conditions under Section 10(10D).
+- Taxpayers: Term Insurance premiums paid are allowed as a deduction from taxable income under Section 80C^^ of the Income Tax Act, 1961^^.
+The term insurance payouts on maturity are also exempt from tax subject to conditions under Section 10(10D)^^.
 Hence taxpayers can use term insurance to reduce their tax burden significantly.